Bhadra: Chandra's daughter

 Bhadrā was also the name of a daughter of Chandra (alias Soma), the moon god.
 She once did penance to gain the sage Utathya as her husband.
 Seeing this, sage Atri, her grandfather, got her married to Utathya.
 The god of the seas, Varuna, became enamoured of her and eloped with her from Utathya's hermitage and hid her inside the sea.
-Despite attempts by the sage Narada to make him return Bhadrā, Varuna refused give her, causing an enraged Utathya to drink up the entire sea.
+Despite attempts by the sage Narada to make him return Bhadrā, Varuna refused to give her, causing an enraged Utathya to drink up the entire sea.

-Seeing the sage's divine powers, Varuna submitted himself to his and returned Bhadrā back.
+Seeing the sage's divine powers, Varuna submitted himself to him and returned Bhadrā back.
 The sage was pleased to get her back, and released both the world and Varuna from their sufferings.

 Krishna's wife

 Bhadrā is one of the Ashtabharya, the eight principal queen-consorts of Hindu god Krishna.
 The Vishnu Purana and the Harivamsa refer to her as 'the daughter of Dhrishtaketu' or 'the princess of Kekeya'.